Nithesh005/RAG/README.md

 # Beginner-Friendly Guide to RAG Code Assistant

 Welcome!
 This project is a simple Retrieval-Augmented Generation (RAG) system that helps you ask questions about Python code in a directory.
 It uses AI to understand and answer queries based on your code.
+This is for internal purposes only, with everything pre-configured.

 ## What It Does
 - **insert.py**: Scans a folder of Python files, extracts classes and functions, and stores them in a database with AI embeddings.